 - using our live app.

-Luckily, the finals week of UEFA Nations League appeared to be a convenient time and occasion for testing our application live.
+Luckily, the finals week of the UEFA Nations League appeared to be a convenient time and occasion for testing our application live.
 The team adapted the product to the competition and we flew to Porto, Portugal. ✈️

 Our goal was set: evaluate our app in a real-life context.
 But how?
 We listed the questions we wanted to get answers for and divided them into two categories: